ASUS ROG Swift PG27UQR Monitor Review

 0.006

 The ASUS PG27UQR has great HDR peak brightness.
 Most highlights get very bright, but because its local dimming feature doesn't turn on with really small highlights, they don't pop against the rest of the image.
 It also follows the PQ EOTF perfectly until there's a sharp roll-off at the peak brightness, allowing highlights to get the brightest they can.
-These results are with Dynamic Dimming enabled in the 'ASUS Gaming HDR' HDR mode.
-The only other HDR mode is 'ASUS Cinema HDR', which has a slower roll-off with the EOTF.
-It's tone mapping before your source does, but this is good for watching movies anyway as it preserves details.
+These results are with Dynamic Dimming locked on in the 'ASUS Gaming HDR' HDR mode.
+The only other HDR mode is 'ASUS Cinema HDR,' which has a slower roll-off with the EOTF.
+It's tone mapping before your source does, but this is good for watching movies anyway, as it preserves details.

 7.2